palantir/conjure/docs/specification.md

 Definition for a union complex data type.

-##### Fixed Fields

 Field Name | Type | Description
 ---------- | ---- | -----------
 <a name="unionUnion"></a>union | Map[`string`, [`Field Definition`](#fieldDefinition) \| `string`] | **REQUIRED**.
 A map from union names to type names.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
 Union names MUST be in PascalCase.
 <a name="unionDocs"></a>docs | `string` | Documentation for the type.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="unionPackage"></a>package | `string` | **REQUIRED** if `default-package` is not specified.
 Overrides the `default-package` in [Defined Types Object](#definedTypesObject).

 It is common for a generator to also generate a visitor interface for each union, to facilitate consumption and customization of behavior depending on the wrapped type.
 The interface includes a visit() method for each wrapped type, as well as a visitUnknown(String unknownType) method which is executed when the wrapped object does not match any of the known member types.

 ##### Union Definition Example
 ```yaml